jfilter/most-frequent-words-2019-german-eu-election-programs/README.md

 # Visualization of the most frequent words in the German 2019 EU election programs.

-Based on the cleaned data by Sebastian Schröder and Marco Holz: <https://github.com/basti-schr/eu-wahlprogramme>

 <div align="center">
   <img src="wahlprogramme.jpg" alt="Visualization of the most frequent terms in the German 2019 EU election programms.">
 </div>